 – Julian Zazzaretta, technical director of La Perle (quoted in an interview from MEP Middle East)

-Yes, there are at least 4 weeks of the year where the artists can rest and any major maintenance works are carried out.
+Yes, there are at least four weeks of the year when the artists can rest, and any major maintenance works are carried out.
 Do check these dates before trying to book your tickets to La Perle tickets to avoid disappointment.

 La Perle runs for 90 minutes with no intermission.

 So is La Perle Dubai’s No.1 Show?

 The thing about bold claims like this, it’s easy to be number 1 when you’re the only one.

 La Perle remains the only resident stage show here in the UAE.
 There is Dubai Opera which brings with it a huge schedule of rotating entertainment throughout the year, but it’s about the only sort of “stage show” entertainment that comes close.

 There are also daily free “shows” at a number of locations across the city – for free – at Dubai Mall (the Dubai Fountains), the Palm Fountains, which can be viewed from The Pointe, Palm Jumeirah, and IMAGINE water & sound show at Dubai Festival City.

 Other concerts and nighttime entertainment in Dubai are seasonal such as Global Village or ad hoc.
 You’ll find live entertainment, for example, on a desert safari, or late at night in the nightclubbing scene – but nothing is comparable to the spectacle of a stage show like La Perle.